Frequently Asked Questions - Opticians

 Completing Applications

 We are here to help you with the application process!
-Please contact the Board’s Registered Dispensing Optician Program at (916) 575-7186 or email opticianlicensing@dca.ca.gov if you have any questions.
+Please contact the Board’s Registered Dispensing Optician Program at (916) 575–7170 and press the Licensing option or email us at opticianlicensing@dca.ca.gov if you have any questions.

 1. Which application is the right application for my professional goals?